kar-dim/Watermarking-Accelerated/README.md

 # Overview

-The aim of this project is to implement and compare the performance (execution speed) of watermarking algorithms when implemented on CPU versus GPU.
-This repository includes all the relevant implementations.
-The watermark generation is based on Normal-distributed random values with zero mean and standard deviation of one.
+This project implements and evaluates the performance (execution speed) of image watermarking algorithms on CPU versus GPU.
+It provides multiple implementations to enable comparisons between compute backends.
+Watermarks are generated using normally distributed random values with zero mean and standard deviation of one.
+The system supports both embedding and detection of watermarks in disk images and video streams.
+Video processing is handled via FFmpeg, enabling broad codec and container support, along with advanced features such as GPU-accelerated video decoding (CUDA) and 10-bit/HDR (tonemapped) video support.

+The repository contains all required source code and dependencies needed to reproduce the benchmarks and experiments.

 - Comparative performance analysis between CPU and GPU implementations (check [Releases](https://github.com/kar-dim/Watermarking-Accelerated/releases)).